warrench/dysart/README.md

 come into focus.
 The meat of DySART should consist of a set of extensible fitting tools, a measurement dependency and precedence resolution algorithm, and a job scheduler, as well a number of (yet undefined) interfaces to a database system, an instrument controller and users.

-The exact scope of the package is a pretty open question.
-It might end up as a fairly lean set of core utilities, or as a more fully-featured system.
-This is something to feel out and discuss as the needs of the lab and the lab workflow become more clear.
-The exact relationship to Labber and Labber Quantum is also an open question, but one probably not worth resolving until there is more substance here.

 Note that many features in this package depend on using python 3.
 The configuration script will attempt to use python 3.7.